Fusion-Lightguns/Fusion-MoteGun/README.md

 # Fusion-Mote

-This is a open source moded Lightgun made from Dolphin Bar & Wii Mote.
+This is a open source moded Lightgun made from Dolphin Bar, Wii Mote & a few other parts.

 # What you need .